 What you need: Cotton balls, rubbing alcohol and a warm, damp cloth.

-How to clean a flat iron: When your flat iron is completely cool (and unplugged), dip a couple of cotton balls in rubbing alcohol and gently swab them to clean the plates.
+What to do: When your flat iron is completely cool (and unplugged), dip a couple of cotton balls in rubbing alcohol and gently swab them to clean the plates.
 When you’re done, wipe down the entire flat iron with a cloth.

 And if the hair product is really caked on: Grab a clean toothbrush or Magic Eraser (our favorite abrasive).
 Give tough-to-clean spots (like the lip between the plate and the plastic) a concentrated scrub.